Amazon Web Services - Automated Palo Alto deployment

 We then wrote secure configuration templates and applied the configuration to the devices, and worked closely with the client to stand up the equipment and perform functional testing.

-The documentation pack delivered to the client included details on the configuration of the environment, details design diagrams, and configuration snippets to enable the clients engineers to easily add customers to the service.
+The documentation pack delivered to the client included details on the configuration of the environment, detailed design diagrams, and configuration snippets to enable the clients engineers to easily add customers to the service.